chroline/well_app/README.md

 # 📒 Wiki

-This project repository has [a fantastic wiki](https://github.com/chroline/well_app/wiki) that you should consider reading!
+This project repository has [a great wiki](https://github.com/chroline/well_app/wiki) (currently WIP) that you should consider reading!
 It goes into detail about the project from a more technical aspect.
 If you are interested in learning more about the app itself, go ahead and check it out!

 # 👨‍💻 Tech stack